gaenseklein/repfiles/README.md

  git clone https://github.com/gaenseklein/repfiles
 ```

+on some machines you have to install a font to get utf8-icons displayed correctly.
+if you cant do that you can change the icons in repfiles.lua. afterwards you
+have to also alter syntax.yaml to reflect the new icons of your choice.

 ## features
 - simple filemanager to browse and open files
 - reflects git-status if started in working git-repository